 - Add interactivity — Drag and drop fully customizable widgets like navigation menus and slide shows, embed HTML code snippets to include things like Google Maps, enable tooltips, rollovers, and much more.

 - Publish your site — Preview your website with Muse to observe how it appears and test how it is working.
 Then transform to a live website using Adobe for hosting, you can export the HTML code for hosting with a source of your preference.

 “The capability to construct sites in Muse is as simple as laying out a web page in InDesign is one of the most well-liked requirements from our design clientele,” said Lea Hickman, vice-president of Design and Web product management at Adobe.

-Codenamed “Muse” is probable to transform earlier than it hits the final and complete version of product.
-It is presently available for free in public beta phase, with the Authorized Version set to be launched at the beginning of 2012.
-Muse will be a based on subscription with pricing fixed at $20 per month or $180 annually.
+Codenamed “Muse” is probable to transform earlier than it hits the final and complete version of the product.
+It is presently available for free in the public beta phase, with the Authorized Version set to be launched at the beginning of 2012.
+Muse will be abased on subscription with pricing fixed at $20 per month or $180 annually.